nanoomlee/nanoomlee.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: 4th year Ph.D candidate in physics at New York University
+subtitle: (4th year Ph.D candidate in physics at New York University)

 profile:
   align: right